johnsonAyo/Team-page/README.md

 # Team-page
-A landing page built with html and css showing the team members and their role
+A landing page built with html and css showing the team members and individual roles